 3. Does Eden Legal provide your personal data to any third parties?

 Eden Legal does not share your data with third parties for any new purpose outside those listed above.

 In providing services and managing its business Eden Legal may need to share your personal data with third parties who work with or provide services to us.
 This includes other service providers involved in your work (in which case we will share your data with your consent or within the scope of your instructions), or providers that process data on our behalf and are subject to similar obligations of data protection.

 Where these are based in countries outside the European Union and EEA or other places not officially recognised by the European Commission as having equivalent data protection laws, this will be done only with your consent and/or on the basis of safeguards that are intended to ensure that your data is kept as secure as under applicable EU and national laws.
-These may include standard EU contractual clauses or the EU-U.S. privacy shield and you may contact us as indicated above to obtain a copy of such safeguards.
+These may include standard contractual clauses issued by the European Commission or other Supervisory Authorities, and if we receive a valid request we may provide a copy of such safeguards.

-Other circumstances where Eden Legal may need to disclose your personal data to third parties could be (i) where required by regulators, courts and applicable laws, regulations or codes of practice; (ii) in connection with actual or threatened legal proceedings; or (iii) in order to exercise or defend Eden Legal’s legal rights.
+Other circumstances where Eden Legal may need to disclose your personal data to third parties could be (i) where required by regulators, courts, or law enforcement agencies, and applicable laws, regulations or codes of practice; (ii) in connection with actual or threatened legal proceedings; or (iii) in order to exercise or defend Eden Legal’s legal rights.

 4. How long is the data stored for?

 As a general rule, Eden Legal will only retain your data for as long as necessary for the purpose for which it was collected.

 However, please note that personal data in Eden Legal’s files may need to be retained even after the end of your instructions, service provision or other relationship, in particular in order to comply with applicable legal or professional rules and to maintain properly and professionally Eden Legal’s files and records.